-(a) Certification of Entities.
+(a) Certification of Entities

-(1) Verify information provided by entities seeking certification and make determination of eligibility.
+502.5-1.
+(1) Verify information provided by entities seeking Criteria for Certification as an Indian-Owned Business.
+In order to seek certification and make determination of eligibility.

 (2) Issue certification.

 (b) Skills Bank.
 Establish and maintain a Skills Bank and actively recruit qualified trades workers for listing in the Skills Bank.